Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Haedong Yonggungsa Temple is situated on a cliff, with big and beautiful views of the coast.
 You can explore the the architecture and statues, and enjoy panoramic views of the East Sea.

-It can quite crowded but a popular spot for a Busan itinerary.
+It was quite crowded when I went but still worth seeing for the coastal views.
 There are also food stalls near the entrance.

 There’s buses that stop about a 10-minute walk from the temple.